416-960-2284 ext 7223

 Biography:

-She has works collaboratively with Canadian and international non-governmental organizations to support the listing of chrysotile asbestos for Prior Informed Consent Procedures under the Rotterdam Convention.
+Fe has worked collaboratively with Canadian and international non‐governmental organizations to support the listing of chrysotile asbestos for Prior Informed Consent Procedures under the Rotterdam Convention.
+She has also worked at length to promote community right-to-know and regimes, and to strengthen public participation in decision-making processes with underserved and disadvantaged communities, through the Canadian Environmental Protection Act and using pollution data from Canada’s National Pollutant Release Inventory (NPRI).